AlexRobinson-/Redux-Fetch/readme.md

 )
 ```

-This thunk action will perform the following:
+This thunk action will perform the following steps:
 1. If optimistic provided, it will dispatch `optimisticUpdate`
 2. Dispatch `fetchRequest`
 3. Dispatch `connectionStats`